-The point is: Marketing a walkathon or bikeathon is crucial for its ultimate success.
+The point is: Marketing a walkathon, bikeathon, or runathon is crucial for its ultimate success.
 Be sure that you’re diversifying your approach and exploring new options for promoting your event.

 That being said, you may also have volunteers whose sole job it is to help clean up or help with the celebration at the end.

 For a virtual event, it’s a good idea to connect with your volunteers and staff members online before it officially starts.

 This way, you ensure that everyone is on the same page, knows their roles, and can troubleshoot any technical problems.

 A final note about your volunteers: They’re passionate and dedicated to your cause.
 Be sure to express your gratitude for them appropriately (more on thanking your participants later!).